nwillc/fun-jdbc/README.md

 # fun-jdbc

-Java 8 functional JDBC utility code, applying some of Java's newer features to reduce JDBC boilerplate code.
+Java 8 functional JDBC utility code, applying some of Java's newer functional features to reduce JDBC boilerplate code.

 ## Home
 Fun JDBC's [landing page](http://nwillc.github.io/fun-jdbc/) is the best place to go for more information.